binarykevz/truffle-reels/README.md

 | `⚠`    | else / catch       | `⊕`    | concat / add     |
 | `∑ ∈`  | for-of             | `≡`    | strict equal     |
 | `🛡`   | try                | `↻`    | continue         |

+KevLang Gotchas (Learned During Development)
+No typeof operator — Use .length != null to check for arrays No Math.ceil() — Avoid JS globals; use arithmetic instead Use − not ⊖ for subtraction
+No array indexing (arr[0]) — Use ∑ loops to find elements Multi-line blocks only — Every { must be on its own line No semicolons — Statements are separated by newlines Top-level variables — Functions defined at top level can only access top-level variables (block-scoped variables inside .then() callbacks are not accessible outside)

 ## 🐳 Docker